telerik/kendo-ui-core/docs/jsp/tags/lineargauge/overview.md

 ---
 title: Overview
+page_title: Overview | LinearGauge JSP Tag
-page_title: How to use LinearGauge JSP tag | Kendo UI documentation
+description: "Get started with the LinearGauge JSP tag in Kendo UI."
-description: User Guide for server-side wrapper for Kendo UI LinearGauge for JSP.
+slug: overview_lineargauge_uiforjsp
+position: 1
 ---

-# Linear Gauge
+# LinearGauge JSP Tag Overview

-The LinearGauge tag is a server-side wrapper for the [Kendo UI DataViz LinearGauge](/api/dataviz/lineargauge) widget.
+The LinearGauge tag is a server-side wrapper for the [Kendo UI LinearGauge](/api/javascript/dataviz/ui/lineargauge) widget.

 ## Getting Started

-Here is how to configure a simple Kendo UI LinearGauge:
+### Configuration

+Below are listed the steps for you to follow when configuring the Kendo UI AutoComplete for binding to data, passed as a model attribute in Spring MVC.

-1. Make sure you have followed all the steps from the [Introduction](/jsp/introduction) help topic.
+**Step 1** Make sure you followed all the steps from the [introductory article on Telerik UI for JSP]({% slug overview_uiforjsp %}).

-2. Create a new action method to render the view:
+**Step 2** Create a new action method to render the view.

+###### Example

         @RequestMapping(value = {"/", "/index"}, method = RequestMethod.GET)
         public String index() {
             return "/lineargauge/index";
         }

-3. Add a LinearGauge:
+**Step 3** Add the LinearGauge.

+###### Example

          <kendo:linearGauge name="gauge">
             <kendo:linearGauge-pointer value="10" />